 I WILL talk your head off about how much I love my guys and breeding.
 In fact, I think I have a reputation about this and either you will love it or you won't!LOL

 I WILL want to hear how much you are going to spoil your puppy because it was my sweet baby first!
 And as your homework, you will want to watch two episodes of the Dog Whisperer to know, learn, and understand how a dog thinks and how to be YOUR pack's leader! http://channel.nationalgeographic.com/channel/dogwhisperer/

 Finally, when all is said and done and I am long gone it will be about the dogs I produced and the state of the breed 30 years from now.
 We must reverse the cancer statistics in the Golden.
 This is why we import, this is why we are passionate about our type of dog.
 We want there to be a golden in American families in the future.

-We are licensed by Gwinnett County and located in the greater Atlanta, Georgia area.
+We are licensed by the County.

 We are also proudly inspected by the Department of Agriculture.
 Though ALL breeders are supposed to be, few are.
 We actually invited them into our home to review our practices.
 This assures you that we are quality minded and comforts us by knowing the best methods to use to provide safety for our animals and yours.